pratikjadhav2726/LinkedInEasyApplyBot/README.md

 # 🧠 LinkedIn Apply Bot with Offline AI Integration (Ollama)

+## Project Overview

-This project automates the job application process on LinkedIn Easy Apply and seamlessly extends support to external platforms such as Greenhouse, Ashby, and more.
-Featuring AI-powered resume tailoring and intelligent question answering via offline LLMs with Ollama (or any LLM provider through LiteLLM), the bot delivers a personalized, end-to-end automation experience for job seekers.
+This project automates the job application process on LinkedIn Easy Apply and extends support to external platforms such as Greenhouse, Ashby, and more.
+It features AI-powered resume tailoring and intelligent question answering via offline LLMs (Ollama or any LLM provider through LiteLLM), delivering a personalized, end-to-end automation experience for job seekers.

-## 🚀 Features
+---

+## 🚦 Project Status

+### ✅ Stable Features

 - Automated login and job application for LinkedIn Easy Apply
-	- Experimental support for external applications including Greenhouse and Ashby
 - AI-driven question answering for application forms (text, numeric, multiple-choice)
 - Resume tailoring and skill replacement to optimize ATS scores
 - Support for both PDF and DOCX resumes
 - Offline AI integration (Ollama + phi4-mini) for data privacy and speed
 - Flexible backend—integrate any LLM via LiteLLM
 - Modular codebase designed for extensibility and additional platforms

+### 🧪 Experimental Features

+- Support for external applications including Greenhouse and Ashby
+- Resume tailoring and regeneration (DOCX to PDF)

+### 🚧 In Development / On the Way

+- Improved resume tailoring using RAG with semantic chunking and vector retrieval
+- Lightweight LLM-powered rewriting of resume sections based on job descriptions
+- Resume context compression for small models to reduce hallucination
+- Confidence scoring and APPLY/SKIP justification for job fit evaluation
+- Pluggable model backend (phi4-mini, Mistral, TinyLlama, etc.)
+- Logging outcomes for feedback loop and model fine-tuning

 ## 🧩 Technologies Used

 - Python (Selenium, PDF, DOCX)